-A "Hybrid" approach lets you get started with the no-code platform.
+A "Hybrid" approach lets you get started with the low-code platform.
 It helps you take small but important steps towards improving efficiency and productivity of your IT organization.
 It lets you keep your valuable developer community focussed on core and business critical software development.

 2. IDENTIFY USE CASES

-It is good to be clear about the use cases you will address through a no-code platform.
+It is good to be clear about the use cases you will address through a low-code platform.
 Based on the kind of apps that you want to develop, you need to evaluate and choose a relevant platform.